 4. Open with a thought provoking statement or question to get attention early on – Why are we here?
 What is the point of the get together?
 What will be the takeaway?
 What value will the audience get from listening to you?

 5. Dress to impress, look professional, but be comfortable.
 Half the audience will focus on how you look and perform, 40% will judge you on what you say and just 10% will really hear exactly what you say.
 Say it clearly, on a scale of 1 to 10 speak at a volume of about 8 with energy and confidence, making sure that everyone can hear you clearly.

 6. Connect visually with everyone in the room, maybe focus on one person per thought, but get around the room one by one.
 The audience will not notice if you are a bit nervous or leave out a line, a point or a fact.
 Relax, breathe, enjoy.
-That nervous feeling is just excitement, so expect it and and accept it.
+That nervous feeling is just excitement, so expect it and and accept it as being normal.

 7. Storytelling – a talk on any subject should always be wrapped in a story or series of stories, to explain the message or point.
 Use examples in your story to convey your points.
 People will remember stories.

 8. Video – Use a visual presentation like Video or PowerPoint where possible as a backdrop and support.
 Each slide can prompt you on what to say or where you are in the presentation.
 Although do avoid using this as a crutch.

 9. Slides – Maximum one slide a minute, with good imagery and sparse, but large font text.
 Keep talk shorter, rather than longer with no ‘filler’.
 Never depend on slides.
 Your talk should be able to be delivered even if the visual equipment does not work.
 And that can happen.